Jonasthepanda67/SnakeGame/README.md

 - [X] Unique board and snake designs
 - [ ] Add sound effects 🎶
 - [ ] Design a more modern and clean GUI 🎨
+- [ ] Add hotkey instructions
+- [ ] Add a way to clear leaderboards
+- [ ] Create better designs for the snake and board
+- [ ] Make it look more like a game with the new GUI

 ## 🚧 Known Issues
 *No major bugs reported so far!*